sanity-io/GROQ/spec/07-compound-expressions.md

 ## Pipe function call expression

 GROQ comes with a set of built-in pipe functions which provides additional features.
-Pipe functions always accepts an array on the left-hand side and returns another array, and the syntax is optimized for being able to chain it together with other compund expressions.
+Pipe functions always accepts an array on the left-hand side and returns another array, and the syntax is optimized for being able to chain it together with other compound expressions.
 See the ["Pipe functions"](#sec-Pipe-functions) for available functions.

 ```example
 *[_type == "person"] | order(name) | {age}